nbagonet/oushidai-mobile/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8082
+# serve with hot reload at localhost:8080
 npm run dev

 # build for production with minification
 npm run build

+# build showcase for published on github.io
 ```

-For detailed explanation on how things work, checkout the [guide](https://github.com/vuejs-templates/webpack#vue-webpack-boilerplate) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).